mkiki254/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 5: A function that prints the sign of a number Task 6: A function that returns absolute value of a number Task 7: A function that prints the last digit of a number
+Task 5: A function that prints the sign of a number Task 6: A function that returns absolute value of a number Task 7: A function that prints the last digit of a number Task 8: A function that prints every minute of the day